anuachankunju/NanoDegree_DA_P5/README.md

 * Use a standard title for the plots
 * Give a small description about the chart and if possible a link to the data set
 * Remove grid lines from the graphs as there is a mouse over event
 * First I didn’t notice the feature of highlighting the focused trend line.
-Please provide a note  at the bottom of the graph to move the mouse pointer to trend line;
+Please provide a note  at the bottom of the graph to move the mouse pointer to trend line."

 ######Final Design
 I feel the aesthetics improved a lot with better title and graphs look cleaner without the grid lines.
 Providing a link to the data set will help interested readers to look and play around the dataset.
 Also there was a chance that some of the readers may miss the trend line mouse over effect.
 Adding the footer noter will make sure that all readers will notice with the effect.